Since the inception of the Sills Family Foundation in 2003, we have invested in more than 90 organizations.

 We seek to fund organizations for whom our grantmaking capacity will make an impact.

 Where We Fund

-With the exception of environmental justice organizations that may be national in scope, the foundation awards grants in metro New York City, Massachusetts, California and Vermont.
+With the exception of environmental justice organizations that may be national in scope, the foundation awards grants in metro New York City and California.

 The Sills Family Foundation does not accept unsolicited applications and limits its grants to organizations that we invite to apply.
 However, we do not discourage you from sharing your ideas with us.
 If you would like the Sills Family Foundation to consider supporting a program that fits our goals and mission, please send a brief description of the project and contact information where we can learn more.
 Please limit your description to one page.
 Send to: firstname.lastname@example.org.

 Grant Making Budget

 Most of our grants range from $10,000 to $25,000.
 The Foundation accepts applications for one-year grants only, with the possibility of renewal grants for extended periods.
 Many of our grants support general operating needs.

 Capacity Building Grants

 The Foundation invites a small number of our grantees to apply for an additional capacity building grant to sustain and strengthen the organization.
 The grants are designed to help programs meet internal needs that range from bolstering their governing structure to updating technology.
 These investments are hard to fund yet vital to a successful non-profits survival.
 Capacity building can help good organizations become great organizations.